 Since about 2012, Charlotte and I have been observing a phenomenon that it’s about time to mint.

 Sometimes you walk into a restaurant or cafe and the place is blissfully empty.
 No line to the counter, every table unoccupied, an idle staff member ready to take your order.
 Instead of pinching yourself you check the time– strange, this is normally a time you would expect this place to be packed.
 Counting your blessings, you order your food and find a seat at exactly the table you want.
-You settle in enjoy the moment.
+You settle in and enjoy the moment.
 But then, just as soon as you do, another customer enters.
 Then another.
 Then a group of three.
 Then a gaggle of tourists.
 Then some schoolkids on their lunch break.
 Then a woman with a service dog.
 In a flash a line has formed, the white noise has jumped 30 decibels, the staff begin darting around with focused expressions, and this is a completely different place than the one you came into.
 Nonetheless, you observe this transformation from within the cozy bubble of the knowledge that you didn’t have to wait in line, that you beat the rush.

 Appendix